ydaniv/inlinr/README.md

 =====

-Inlinr is a simple tool that takes all the stylesheets included in a web page, finds all the rules in them that apply to a given element(s), finds the used value for every style property for that element(s) and sets those properties to the style attribute of that element(s).
+Inlinr is a simple tool that takes all the stylesheets included in a web page, finds all the rules in them that apply to a given element(s), finds the value for every style property for that element(s) and sets those properties and values to the style attribute of that element(s).

 In short, it inlines all the style properties of an element.